 The modern wild camper has very little in common with my days in the Army, the equipment available these days from your local camping shop are better than adequate.
 So, what kit do I use?

 Firstly a tent!
-No more bivvies for me, I want to keep warm and dry.
-I use a Vango Tempest 200 2 man tent if I’m taking my dog or if I’m going solo I have a Vango Zenith 100 or the Force 10 Helium UL 100.
+I want to keep warm and dry.
+I use a Vango Banshee Pro 200 2 man tent if I’m taking my dog or if I’m going solo I have a Vango Zenith 100.
 Both Vango tents come in relatively cheap and both have performed very well in foul weather and I’ve never had a problem.
-The Force 10 is more expensive but very light, coming in at a few grams under a kilo.
 If you want to restrict your nights out to the summer you can pick up really cheap tents of the type festival goers use.

 Sleeping Mat.
 Many think it’s not necessary to have one and 20 years ago I would have agreed but now my bones feel the hard, cold ground so for me it’s essential to have one.
 I spent more on my mat than I did on anything else and I’m glad I did.
 I’m very comfortable and in winter, very warm.
 I have an Exped Synmat Winterlite which is an inflatable mattress with insulation which is good down to -17degC.
 Packs up smaller than a 1ltr water bottle and weighs just 500grm.